realpaver/realpaver/doc/docs/userdoc/language.md

 ## Variables

-The definition of a variable is a bit more complex, since a domain should be defined, as well as the width of interval values considered as solutions during a solving process.
+The definition of a variable is a bit more complex, since a domain should be defined, as well as the width of interval values considered as solutions during a solving process (for continuous variables).
 This width is defined as a tolerance with a relative and absolute value.

 Additionally to a domain, a variable can be typed using keywords: `binary`, `integer`, `real`.